 This program is approved by the International Hearing Society and its educational committee, the International Institute for Hearing Instruments Studies.
 To learn more about earning IHS CE Credit, click here.

-Kansas Department of Health and Environment: Approved for 1.5 continuing education clock hours for Kansas licensed Audiologists by the Kansas Department of Health and Environment.
+Kansas Department of Health and Environment: Approved for 1.5 continuing education clock hours for Kansas licensed Audiologists by the Kansas Department for Aging and Disability Services.
 Long-Term Sponsorship number LTS-S0035.

 New Zealand Audiological Society